uozuAho/pixiGrapplor/README.md

 doesn't change length once attached.

 # feature to implement, in order
-- grapple attaches to blocks *done*
-    - check swinging behaviour here. need physics? does it just work? *yeah*
+- debug rendering: draw object physical shapes
 - re-shoot grapple at any time. re-shooting cancels previous grapple
-- debug rendering: draw object physical shapes
 - tests
 - don't use matter for platform running?
 - move camera: level extends to right/left, can move there and camera follows